 That’s a glimpse of why monitoring your competitors’ social media matters.

 Research the market

 Before starting any business, you must do your homework.
 Research the market.
-Create a spreadsheet and write down any info you can find your competitors or potential customers.
+Create a spreadsheet and write down any info you can find about your competitors or potential customers.

 Tomer Aharon, co-founder of Poptin.com, shared their way of doing competitive and market research: